In the News

-Step 1: Introduce the lesson by having students log on to The Flight of Amelia Earhart.
-Have them begin with the timeline activity, surveying the events of Earhart’s life in its entirety.
-Instruct students to choose one event that intrigues them.
+Step 2: Instruct students to choose one event that intrigues them.
 This will be the event they cover in their newspaper article.
 Remind them about the purpose of an anecdote from Lesson One and that their article will cover a single event in Earhart’s life.

 Here’s the crucial part.
 All writers, including students, must be given an audience for their writing.
 Whether students share in small groups, with a partner, or on a prominent bulletin board, they must participate actively through the publishing stage.

-Step 8: Invite each student to write an expository essay on a famous woman in history.
+Invite each student to write an expository essay on a famous woman in history.
 I would suggest that this be done independently in order for the students to demonstrate the transfer of learning.
-Students may use the Women Who Changed History Activity as a starting point for research.
+Students may use the Women Who Changed History activity or the Honor Roll of Notable Women Online activity as starting points for research.

 Supporting All Learners